HODGSON RUSS LLP

 A California Request (a) can only be made twice in a 12-month period, (b) will require the collection of certain information by the Firm to verify the identity of such resident, and (c) must be submitted to the Firm as set forth in Section 24.
 The Firm will respond to any such request within 45 days after receiving such information.

-The California Laws require certain additional disclosures that can be found below this policy or by clicking this link: California Privacy Disclosures.
+The California Laws require certain additional disclosures that can be found at this link: California Privacy Disclosures.
 The Firm will not discriminate against a resident of California for exercising any right of such resident under the California Laws, except as permitted under the California Laws.

 17. Applicable Law